The Wild Geese: Sequel

 Euan Lloyd produced a sequel, Wild Geese II (1985), based on the novel Square Circle (later republished as Wild Geese II), also by Daniel Carney.
 Burton was planning to reprise his role as Colonel Allen Faulkner, but he died days before filming began.
 Roger Moore had also considered reprising his role in the sequel, but declined.
 In the sequel, Edward Fox played Alex Faulkner (the Burton character's brother), who is hired to break Nazi war criminal Rudolf Hess (played by Laurence Olivier) out of Spandau Prison so he can appear for a media interview.

 Proposed remake

 Producer Gianni Nunnari had first bought the rights to remake through his company Hollywood Gang Productions in 2007.
 Rupert Sanders was attached to direct.
 In August 2017, New Republic Pictures and Filmula attempted to produce a remake of the film with William Monahan writing the screenplay.
-By November 2021, the film was revealed to still be in development, with Providence Film Group and New Republic Pictures producing from the script written by William Monahan.
+By November 2021, the film was revealed to still be in development.